 - 2 Fixing The “Sorry There Was A Problem With Your Request” Error

 Make Sure Your Connection Is Working Properly

-Oftentimes, your login issues may have something to do with an unstable internet connection, which can happen without you noticing.
-If you keep receiving error messages that talk about “connection issues” or “server login issues,” chances are your problem may be your internet connection.
+Oftentimes, your login issues may have something to do with an unstable internet connection.
+If you keep receiving error messages that talk about “connection issues” or “server login issues,” chances are this is your problem.

-Additionally, you may also try to turn on your device’s mobile data and log in using that.
+Additionally, try also to turn on your device’s mobile data and log in using that.
 If even this doesn’t work, then the problem could be something else.

 Restart Your Device